-- 1. School Activity Funds (School Cafeteria Funds, School Concession Funds and Internal school funds): These funds are governed by the procedures outlined in the School Activities Accounting Manual, which complies with the Tennessee Internal School Financial Management Manual. - 2.
-PTA Funds: PTA funds as well as other parent-student or parent-teacher organizations such as a band booster and athletic support organizations shall be governed by policies and procedures adopted by each individual organization.
+- School Activity Funds (School Cafeteria Funds, School Concession Funds and Internal school funds): These funds are governed by the procedures outlined in the School Activities Accounting Manual, which complies with the Tennessee Internal School Financial Management Manual.
+(Refer to Board Policy # located in the appendix). - 2.
+PTA Funds: PTA funds as well as other parent-student or parent-teacher organizations such as a band booster and athletic support organizations shall be governed by policies and procedures adopted by each individual organization. - 3.
+Pupil Transportation Services.